uziwif/Indium-Launcher/README.md

 gameservers (config in settings)

-dlls (auto inject in settings, therefore the development of cheats will be allowed, but not advised.)
+dlls (auto inject config in settings, instead of having to use UUU)

 backend development testing (config in settings)